-Can a General Contractor Perform Electrical Work?
+Can a General Contractor Do Electrical Work?

-Role of General Contractor
+Role of General Contractor and Electricians

 Legal Restrictions on Doing Electrical Work by General Contractor